 This is my go-to recipe when I’m craving mac and cheese (which is always, if I’m being honest) and it’s one I know by heart!

-Most nights, I’m eating dinner alone, which is why I wanted to make a mac and cheese for one recipe for you guys, in case you’re honorary members of the solo dinner club too.
+Many nights, I’m eating dinner alone.
+(Update: It’s 2020, and a LOT of us are eating along now aren’t we?)
+That’s why I wanted to make a mac and cheese for one recipe for you guys, in case you’re an honorary member of the solo dinner club too.

 But hey, if you’ve got people around you gotta feed, go ahead and double, triple, quadruple this recipe until you get as much as you need!

 I always get frustrated with recipes for one person that leave me feeling hungry.
 So I always try to keep my serving sizes on the more generous side.
 And that includes this easy mac and cheese recipe!

 I want to emphasize that you can get creative with this recipe if you’d like.
 (Check out the recipes notes where I talk about this more!)

 I recommend trying it just this way first.
 Then the next time if you think you want to experiment with different cheese, more spices, less spices, adding breadcrumbs…or whatever it may be, you should totally go for it!

 And report back to me with the results.